kanekoshoyu/asyncapi-rust-ws-template/README.md

 ## notes
 - changelog [here](./CHANGELOG.md)
-- v2 and v3 terminology are flipped.
+- support AsyncAPI V3 only because official v2 and v3 terminology on AsyncAPI are flipped.
   - v2 calls operations ["publish", "subscribe"] from client's perspective
   - v3 calls operations ["receive", "send"] from server's perspective
+  - this is objectively confusing, so make sure the input is an AsyncAPI V3 on client's perspective, which follows **"send request, receive response"**

 ## see also
 - [guilder](https://github.com/kanekoshoyu/guilder) - Unopinionated Cross-Exchange Crypto Trading Library